folio-org/folio-sample-modules/README.md

 The sample module uses Apache Log4j for its logging, the same way as Okapi itself does, so its logs should be compatible.

+#### Sample module: hello-spring

+This is a reimplementation of hello-vertx, but using the Java Spring Boot framework and OpenAPI specification.

 #### Sample module: simple-vertx